Chelsea Girl: Legacy

 In retrospective 21st-century reviews, AllMusic described the album as "an unqualified masterpiece", while Trouser Press said it "is sabotaged by tepid arrangements and weak production" and is "of interest mainly for its links to the band Nico had just left".
-Chelsea Girl is listed the book 1001 Albums You Must Hear Before You Die, in which Mary Boukouvalas writes: "The public were unprepared for Nico's experimental art-rock masterpieces and their melancholic ambience, and the album made little impression upon release.
+Chelsea Girl is listed in the book 1001 Albums You Must Hear Before You Die, in which Mary Boukouvalas writes: "The public were unprepared for Nico's experimental art-rock masterpieces and their melancholic ambience, and the album made little impression upon release.
 But its desolate beauty — and Nico's unique, provocative later work with John Cale — has fascinated subsequent generations."
 She cited Patti Smith and Siouxsie Sioux as artists influenced by Chelsea Girl.

 Nico was dissatisfied with the album.
 In 1981, she said she could not listen to it.
 According to Nico, her requests for drums and more guitar were refused, and she disliked the orchestrations: "I didn't like [the strings], but I could live with them.
 But the flute!
 The first time I heard the album, I cried and it was all because of the flute."